Home > Asia/Middle East > Israel/Palestinian Territories > Visiting Jericho – The Oldest City in the World

 We spent about 5 to 10 minutes viewing the Zacchaeus Sycamore Tree before leaving for our next stop, the Mount of Temptation.

 Our next stop in Jericho was the Mount of Temptation.
-According to the Christian Bible, Jesus Christ went into the mountains to pray and fast for 40 days and 40 nights.
+According to the Bible, Jesus Christ went into the mountains to pray and fast for 40 days and 40 nights.
 During that time, Jesus was tempted by the Devil three times.
-Christians believe that the Mount of Temptation was the location where the Devil tempted Jesus.
+Christians believe that the Mount of Temptation was the location where the Devil tempted Jesus, which makes it one of the most important biblical sites in Jericho.

 The Jericho Cable Car

-It takes about five minutes to reach the Mount of Temptation by taking the cable car.
+It takes about five minutes to reach the Mount of Temptation by taking the Jericho Cable Car.
 During my visit, it was well over 100 degrees Fahrenheit, which made it an uncomfortable ride as the Jericho Cable Car is not air-conditioned.

 Once we arrived at the upper station of the Jericho Cable Car, it was time to start exploring the Mount of Temptation.
 There is a small restaurant near the upper station that serves drinks, snacks, and coffee.